JenniferShelton/JenniferShelton.github.io/_episodes/21-structuralVariation.md

 Structural variation is most typically defined as variation affecting larger fragments of the genome than SNVs and InDels; for our purposes those 50 base pairs or greater.
-This is an admittedly arbitrary definition, but it provides us a useful cutoff between INDELs and SVs.
+This is an admittedly arbitrary definition, but it provides us a useful cutoff between InDels and SVs.

+> ## Importance of SVs
+>
+> SVs affect an order of magnitude more bases in the human genome in comparison to SNVs (Pang et al, 2010).
+> And are more likely to associate with disease.
+{: .keypoints}

 Structural variation encompases several classes of variants including deletions, insertions, duplications, inversions, translocations, and copy number variations (CNVs).
 CNVs are a subset of structural variations, specifically deletions and duplications, that affect large (>10kb) segments of the genome.

 ##### Deletion
 ![Deletion]({{ page.root }}/fig/SV.deletion.png)